Table of Contents

-Sensory Processing Disorder goes by many names (Sensory Integration Dysfunction, Neurosensory Dysfunction, etc.) but no matter what name or diagnosis a child is given (or even if they aren’t), the causative factors and actions that help calm the sensory storm 🌪 don’t change!
+Sensory Processing Disorder goes by many names (Sensory Integration Dysfunction, Neurosensory Dysfunction, etc.).
+Still, no matter what name or diagnosis a child is given (or even if they aren’t), the causative factors and actions that help calm the sensory storm don’t change!

-What is more, while we don’t play the diagnosis game in Pediatric Chiropractic, when it comes to that world we strongly feel that sensory issues are one of the most commonly missed diagnoses out there.
-A properly trained pediatric health care provider understands that many common conditions such as ADD/ADHD, Autism Spectrum Disorders, and many Learning, Behavioral, and Emotional Challenges kids face have many sensory processing challenges at the root of them, and therefore proper care of these challenges must address the sensory processing aspect in a big, big way.
+What is more, while we don’t play the diagnosis game in Pediatric Chiropractic, when it comes to that world, we strongly feel that sensory issues are one of the most commonly missed diagnoses out there.
+A properly trained pediatric health care provider understands that many common conditions such as ADD/ADHD, Autism Spectrum Disorders, and many Learning, Behavioral, and Emotional Challenges kids face have many sensory processing challenges at the root of them.
+Therefore proper care of these challenges must address the sensory processing aspect in a big, big way.

 Well, waiting and seeing is the same as doing nothing, and too often these children have a difficult time later in life overcoming these challenges that are then given more time to “set in” and cause challenges down the road.

-In most cases when these sensory challenges are finally recognized, therapy is the first option.
-Amazing professionals like Pediatric OTs, PTs, and Speech Therapists join the child’s team and work to address some of the challenges!
+In most cases, when these sensory challenges are finally recognized, therapy is the first option.
+Outstanding professionals like Pediatric OTs, PTs, and Speech Therapists join the child’s team and work to address some of the challenges!
 This is often done in a “sensory gym” or similar setting.

-To get each child to the best quality of life possible, you’ve got to dig 🛠 all the way down to the root, root causes.
+To get each child to the best quality of life possible, you’ve got to dig all the way down to the root causes.

 So, What Are They?

 Our sensory system is a “read and react” system.
-What this means is that our body is “preprogrammed” to respond appropriately to environmental stimuli.
-This programming occurs throughout life and can be thought of as ‘sensory learning’ or processing.
+This means that our body is “preprogrammed” to respond appropriately to environmental stimuli.
+This programming occurs throughout life and can be considered ‘sensory learning’ or processing.
 Or an even nerdier term – adaptability.

-The real key 🔑 to all this is understanding that the vast majority of it actually happens very early in life!
-The in-utero and early childhood stages of life are by far the most crucial for brain 🧠 and neurosensory development, as that is when the brain 🧠 is most “plastic” — meaning it be molded and shaped to best respond to it’s everyday environment.
+The real key to all this is understanding that the vast majority of it actually happens very early in life!
+The in-utero and early childhood stages of life are by far the most crucial for brain and neurosensory development, as that is when the brain is most “plastic” — meaning it is molded and shaped to best respond to its everyday environment.

 This is where “The Perfect Storm” analogy we’ve taught for over a decade comes into play.